 During the First World War, the journal featured the names of all the members of the Almeric Paget Military Massage Corps (often including their place of work).

-If you have the bibliographic details of a specific obituary or article featured in the Society’s journal or in Frontline, you can apply to the Library and Information Service for a photocopy of this resource.
+If you have the bibliographic details of a specific obituary or article featured in the Society’s journal or in Frontline, you can apply to eLKAS for a scanned copy of this resource.

-See more information about our copying service (including details of charges) and information about visiting the CSP Learning Resource Centre.
+See more information about our article and document supply service (including details of charges) and information about eLKAS.